schema() function

 import typia from "typia";

-Also, LLM schema does not support reference type that is embodied by the OpenApi.IJsonSchema.IReference type with $ref property.
-Therefore, if recursive type comes, no way to express it in the LLM schema, and it would be compilation error in the typia.llm.application<App>() function.
+If you’re using Google Gemini (IGeminiSchema) or middle layer schema of ILlmSchemaV3, they do not support the reference type that is embodied by the OpenApi.IJsonSchema.IReference type with $ref property.
+Therefore, if recursive type comes, no way to express it perfectly in those IGeminiSchema and ILlmSchemaV3.
+They just repeat the recursive structure 3 times, and remove the recursive type after the 4 depths.

 import typia from "typia";